More Accusations Of Child Sex Abuse By Priests In Illinois Uncovered, Says AG

 Pennsylvania Attorney General Josh Shapiro called it a "systematic cover-up" and a "failure of law enforcement," NPR previously reported.
 Additionally, the grand jury investigation named the accused priests, something the Illinois attorney general's report did not.

 Madigan wanted to see if the same thing was happening in her state.
-Her office said in a statement it reviewed thousands of pages of documents voluntarily turned over by each of Illinois' six diocese and set up a hotline where people could report allegations of sexual abuse by priests.
+Her office said in a statement it reviewed thousands of pages of documents voluntarily turned over by each of Illinois' six dioceses and set up a hotline where people could report allegations of sexual abuse by priests.

 As Susie An reported for NPR's Morning Edition, Madigan said "one of the things we've seen is that the church really took any opportunity it thought it could not to investigate."